A world where everyone has a decent place to live.

 How we do it

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner (partner) families.
-Habitat houses are sold to partner families at no profit, financed with affordable, no-interest loans.
-The homeowners’ monthly mortgage payments are recycled into a revolving Fund for Humanity that is used to build more houses.
+Habitat houses are sold to partner families at no profit and financed with affordable loans.
+The homeowners’ mortgage is recycled into a fund that is used to build more houses.

 If your family, or a family you know, is in need of decent, affordable housing, please check our Homeownership page where you will find information on the availability, size, costs, and sweat equity requirements for Habitat houses in our area, as well as information on the application process.